widdix/learn-appsync/lab04-lambda/README.md

 The query should return a list of AWS services.

 That's it.
-You are ready to build your own application with AppSync.
+You are ready to build your application with AppSync.

 ## Help